Generic selectors

 The phrase “night and day” is always used when specifying a single 24-hour day such as in Genesis 1-2 where each day begins at the evening.
 It also applies to the Sabbath Day, Passover, the Days of Unleavened Bread, and Atonement (and all the other holydays) because all biblical days begin at evening and continue throughout the “night and day”.
 No day in the Bible begins at morning.

 On the other hand, when the phrase “day and night” is used, many times it refers to a time sequence of an event that began during the daytime and continued into the following nighttime.
 When this occurs, it spans two or more consecutive days because each day is 24-hour from evening to evening.
-An event that begins during the daytime and continues into the nighttime is two calendar days as is the case here:
+An event that begins during the daytime and continues into the nighttime spans two calendar days as is the case here:

 JUDGES 19:9 And when the man stood to depart–he and his concubine and his servant–his father-in-law, the young woman’s father, said to him, “Look, the day is now drawing toward evening; please spend the night.
 See, the day is coming to an end; lodge here, that your heart may be merry.
 Tomorrow go your way early, so that you may get home.”